 Suspicions Arise

 One day, my secret obsession to explore her beauty secrets came to a screeching halt.
 Her suspicions began to surface.
-She eventually began to suspect that I was dabbling into her room when she was away at work.
+She eventually began to suspect that I was dabbling in her room when she was away at work.
 One of her favorite mirrors goes missing.

 The Mystery of the Missing Mirror